Patching Drywall

 • Secure the Patch: Place the patch over the hole and attach it to the existing drywall using drywall screws.
 Ensure the screws are evenly spaced and lie flat against the surface to avoid bumps.

 Finally, to seamlessly integrate the patch with the rest of your wall, cover the seams with joint tape, apply joint compound, and sand the area smooth once dry.
-This process will make the repair virtually invisible and restore the
+This process will make the repair virtually invisible and restore the look of your wall.

 Finishing Touches